cs340-20/teasers/Market_simulator.md

 We do not need new members

-We might use Unity, github, vim
+We might use Unity, vim, VS